Zoom on the Champion 100307

 The following charts are provided to give you an idea of how some of the key specs of the Champion 100307 compare to generators of similar power (between 3000 and 4000 W).

-- This generator has a somewhat average expected noise for its power range, rated at 68 dBA.
+- Since the generator's noise is rated at 68 dBA, it has the roughly average expected noise for a device of similar power.
 If you’d prefer a less noisy device, one of the most quiet devices, which share the same power range with this one, is the Cat INV4000E, whose lowest noise levels reach just 51 dBA.

-As you can see from this interactive chart, when compared to other 3000-4000W generators, the Champion 100307 is on the cheap side of the price range.
+As you can see from this interactive chart, when compared to other 3000-4000W generators, the Champion 100307 is on the average side of the price range.

 The bottom line